Canada Games Complex: Facilities

 The main feature is the pool.
 It is 77 m long, and divided by two bulkheads.
 Water depth ranges from 0.83 m at the shallow end to 4.94 m at the deep end.
 The complex also features a "Swirlpool", which features hydrotherapy jets.

 The complex has wide pool decks to accommodate badminton, table tennis, a children's play area, various exercise equipment and a social area.
 Off the pool deck are permanent bleachers with a capacity of 800 people.

 The diving tower has platforms located at 5 m, 7.5 m and 10 m.
 It also includes two 3 m and one 1 m springboard.
 The diving tower also features the "Thunderslide", a 73 m long water slide.

 The complex features a 2400 ft2 weight room as well as three "Multi-training Areas" which include elliptical trainers, ergometers, exercise bikes, Stairmasters, treadmills, a climbing wall, and Universal Gym Equipment.
 One of the areas also features televisions that users can watch while exercising.
 A 280 m running track is located on the second level, overlooking the pool area.

 Also included is a fitness testing area, four squash courts, and two multi-purpose rooms.
 In addition to fitness and swimming the complex also provides babysitting facilities, locker rooms, and aerobic classes.
 The games complex also features a variety of accessibility features for handicapped and disabled persons.

+Neighbouring Facilities

+The Canada Games Complex has several sports and cultural facilities around it.
+They include: